DmLutf/tangent/README.md

 # tangent
 Python module for finding tangent point from starting point and circle.
+Consists of a single function.
 Will be used in future project.

 Uses graphics coordinates with top-left corner as (0, 0).